dcxSt/ising_wasm/README.md

 - Uses [`gloo_timer`](https://gloo-rs.web.app/docs/timer) to automatically step the simulation.
 - Logs to the console using the [`weblog`](https://crates.io/crates/weblog) crate.

-# Ising

-Some thoughts on a new, more expansive, architecture:
+## Some thoughts on a new, more expansive, architecture:

 Custon Types (and subtypes)
 - `Struct Lattice`